 Instructions

-- Wash the fresh cilantro and pat dry.
+- Wash the cilantro and pat dry.
 Chop them roughly.
 Use the leaves and the stems.
 The stems lend a lovely texture and add fiber to the chutney.
-Wash the mint leaves and pat dry.
-Use only the leaves.
-Do not chop the mint leaves.
-Chopped mint leaves turn into a dark brown/black colour soon after they are cut.
-This changes the taste and colour of the chutney.

 Make the chutney

-- Add amla and green chillies to a blender jar.
-Grind it till smooth.
-Now add the herbs and salt.
-Blend to a smooth paste.
-If required add 1-2 tablespoons of water and grind.1 big bunch fresh cilantro (coriander), 1 handful fresh mint leaves, 4-5 green chilies, 1 teaspoon salt, 2 medium sized amla (Indian gooseberry), 2 tablespoons water
+- Place all the ingredients in a blender jar.
+Grind, in short bursts of 1-2 seconds, until smooth.
+Add 1-2 tablespoons of water only if required.
+The chutney should be smooth and thick.1 big bunch (~250g) cilantro (coriander), 1 handful (~50g) mint, 4-5 green chili peppers, 1 teaspoon salt, 2 medium sized (~50g) amla (Indian gooseberry), 2 tablespoons water

 Notes